egjallow10/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task
 0 where am i
-Creating a bash flie to list the path of the current directory
+Creating a bash flie to list the path of the current working directory